Travel

 Near the main stupa are the remains of a monastery and temple complex, locally known as Siddhi ka Makaan.
 These ruins suggest that the site was once home to highly learned and spiritually advanced monks.
 It adds another layer of meaning to Satdhara—not just as an architectural marvel, but as a place where Buddhist teachings were lived and practiced.

-Location of Satdhara Buddhist Stupas
+How to Reach Satdhara Buddhist Stupas

 FAQs